Hey! So today we are going to discuss the “in” and “not in” operators in Python.

 Output:

-As expected, the resultant output is the exact opposite of what we got earlier using the in
+As expected, the resultant output is the exact opposite of what we got earlier using the “in” operator.

-So does the above operators work on dictionaries?
+So do the above operators work on dictionaries?
 And if they do, how do they evaluate the condition?

 Let us try to understand with an example.